rehierl/node-tree-outliner/3-4-0-design-5.md

 event, beginning with which no more associations are allowed?

-To be more clear, once such an event is entered, the corresponding section or multiples thereof must be immediately closed.
-That is, not even the event is allowed to establish any further associations before closing these sections.
+To be more clear, once such an event is entered, the corresponding section or multiples thereof must be closed immediately.
+That is, not even the event is allowed to establish any further associations before closing the corresponding section.

 <!-- ======================================================================= -->
 ## available events